lazydevyo/Unity-Cool-Scripts/README.md

-# Unity-Platformer-System
+# Unity-Cool-Scripts
-Some scripts and other assets i've made that works great if you're making a platformer game.
+Some scripts and other assets i've made that works that could help you with your projects.

 Paypal Donation: paypal.me/LazyOx199